 You see he is a mid-western meat and potatoes kind of guy.
 He will always eat what I prepare and never complains, but while he is away I feel a lot more freedom to play around with vegetarian options.

 And my kiddos and I, well, we love to give new foods a try.
-Garrett does not appreciate his classics messed with.
 So while he is away probably dining out at some steak house with clients, we often opt for vegan or vegetarian meals.
 Lentil Sloppy Joes, Lentil Meatballs with Zoodles, and Sweet Potato Burritos are some of our favorites.

 This past business trip I decided to play around with veggie burgers.
 I prefer to make my own because most store bought vegetarian burgers contain very little veggies and a whole lot of modified ingredients.
 And while I love my Sweet and Spicy Black Bean Burgers with Mango Guacamole, I was craving something different.
 And that is when I invented these Grain Free Green Chile Veggie Burgers.